-Bridging funding is available on a competitive basis from the from the Office of the Vice President for Research (OVPR) in instances where an external research grant has expired but where renewal of funding is expected in the near future.
+Bridging funding is available on a competitive basis from the Office of the Vice President for Research (OVPR) in instances where an external research grant has expired but where renewal of funding is expected in the near future.
 The funds are used to bridge the funding gap until new grant funds are obtained.
-Bridging funds are intended primarily for research personnel whose salaries were paid by the lapsed grant.
-A department and/or college generally contributes to the sum made available by the Office of the Vice President for Research.
-Generally OVPR bridge funding will be provided following review on a matching basis with clear commitments expected from colleges and departments.
+Bridge funding is intended primarily for research personnel whose salaries were paid by the lapsed grant.
+A department and/or college generally contributes to the sum made available by the OVPR.
+Generally, bridge funding will be provided following review on a matching basis with clear commitments expected from colleges and departments.

 - A faculty member should submit a request to their Departmental Executive Officer (DEO).
 The DEO or a designee will review this information and submit a recommendation to their collegiate Dean for review.
-The Departmental Executive Officer is expected to critically evaluate the merit of the request.
+The DEO is expected to critically evaluate the merit of the request.

-- If a Dean decides to support the request (based on its merits), the Dean will forward the request to the VPR for consideration.
+- If a Dean decides to support the request (based on its merits), the Dean will forward the request to the OVPR for consideration.

 - A detailed budget for the bridge period.